Allan122/allan-s_portfolio/README.md

 ##### Tableau Global Terrorism Dashboard
 ## Project 6: Global Terrorism Dashboard
-<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my 🤩<a href="https://drive.google.com/drive/folders/1-p0oWMQa1Fc8gaVWOHJmcjpv8iPOxSfW"> "Google drive"</a> 🕵🏻.</p>
+<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://drive.google.com/drive/folders/1-p0oWMQa1Fc8gaVWOHJmcjpv8iPOxSfW"> "Google drive"</a> 🕵🏻.</p>

 The global terrorism Tableau dashboard provides a comprehensive overview of terrorism incidents worldwide.
 It includes interactive visualizations such as maps, charts, and graphs that showcase trends, patterns, and hotspots of terrorist activities.
 Users can filter the data by various parameters such as time, location, type of attack, casualties, and more.
 The dashboard also supports drill-down capabilities, allowing users to delve deeper into specific regions or incidents for detailed analysis.
 Overall, the dashboard aims to facilitate data-driven insights and decision-making regarding global terrorism threats.